 Customer likelihood to recommend your brand

-Measures loyalty and advocacy impact
+Measures loyalty and brand recommendation

 Resolution Rate